FoReco and FoRecoML: A Unified Toolbox for Forecast Reconciliation in R: FoReco and FoRecoML

 \paragraph{Sample-based probabilistic reconciliation} The functions \code{cssmp()}, \code{tesmp()} and \code{ctsmp()} offer functionality to perform probabilistic reconciliation using a sample based approach.
 Their structure is simple: \begin{Code} cssmp(sample, fun = csrec, ...) tesmp(sample, agg_order, fun = terec, ...) ctsmp(sample, agg_order, fun = ctrec, ...) \end{Code} Given base forecast samples specified via \code{sample} the functions apply a chosen \pkg{FoReco} reconciliation approach independently to each draw, thereby producing a coherent sample distribution of reconciled forecasts across the cross-sectional, temporal or cross-temporal framework.
 The default is to use least-squares based reconciliation.
-The function returns an object of class \code{dist_sample} from the \pkg{distributional} package.
+The function returns an object of class \code{foreco} whose underlying distributional object is of class \code{dist_sample} from the \pkg{distributional} package.